 It’s been so much fun watching your baby learn and grow this past year.
 You’ve already seen them go from babbling and starting to sit up on their own to crawling all over the house and getting into anything and everything.
-If your baby is getting close to 1, you’re probably waiting for them to start walking and ready for all the exciting adventures that it will bring.
+If your baby is getting close to 1, you’re probably waiting for the start of toddler walking and ready for all the exciting adventures that it will bring.

 The good news is that these physical milestones generally progress naturally with little help from you.
 However, if you want to get your baby started early or worried about your child not reaching this milestone already, there are a variety of tips I will share about how to teach your baby to walk.